meeshawn/projects/CV_NLP/readme.md

-This space showcases my projects done in overlapping domains of AI, for example Computer Vision and Natural Language Processing.
+This space showcases my projects done by combining more than one domains of AI, for example Computer Vision and Natural Language Processing.